openshift/installer/CONTRIBUTING.md

 ```
 scripts: add the test-cluster command

-this uses tmux to setup a test cluster that you can easily kill and
+this uses tmux to set up a test cluster that you can easily kill and
 start for debugging.

 Fixes #38